drKreso/guerrilla_patch/README.md

 * new in 2.0 version

-Support for defining one liners with more succinct syntax (let, self_let)
+Support for defining one liners with more succinct syntax (let, let_self)

 ```
 def right?